 Monstera deliciosas are a highly popular houseplant, native to parts of Mexico and Panama.
 It’s popular because of the highly attractive and decorative foliage that the plants develop (see image below).
 They’ve even become a trending thing on Instagram with #MonsteraMonday akin to #MancrushMonday.
 Now, of course, I wanted to join the fun, but I couldn’t do it any old way!
 I decided to purchase some Monstera deliciosa seeds from Amazon!
+(UPDATE: Since this post was written, I have started offering authentic Monstera deliciosa seeds for purchase from my website.)

 I’ll be providing periodic updates as they grow from hatchlings to full grown beasts!
 I hear they’re quite slow to grow, but I like a challenge.
 When I’m given a plant that’s fully grown or at least developed, there’s always trial and error to learn what kind of environmental conditions it need.